stanislava-pavlova/angular-w5/README.md

 # WeatherApp

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.3.5.

 ## Description
 The Weather App is a simple web application built using Angular that allows users to check the current weather and a 5-day forecast for any city around the world.
 The app utilizes the OpenWeatherMap API to fetch weather data including temperature, humidity, wind speed, and weather conditions.